|47 Monthly payments||£399.00|

-The Peugeot Rifter is a modern and robust vehicle with a high-tech interior and amazing levels of comfort and adaptability.
-It's the car you need for the lifestyle you lead.
+The PEUGEOT Rifter is a modern and robust vehicle with a high-tech interior and amazing levels of comfort and adaptability.
+It's the car you need for the lifestyle you lead and now it's 100% electric!

-The Rifter comes with the latest Peugeot i-Cockpit offering a more agile and instinctive driving experience with a compact steering wheel, heads up display and the 8" colour touchscreen with Connected 3D Navigation*^, Mirror Screen® functionality offering both Apple CarPlay® and Android Auto smartphone compatibility.
+The All Electric Rifter comes with the latest PEUGEOT i-Cockpit offering a more agile and instinctive driving experience with a compact steering wheel, heads up display and the 10" high definition touchscreen with Connected 3D Navigation*^, Mirror Screen® functionality offering both Apple CarPlay® and Android Auto smartphone compatibility.

 ^Additional terms and conditions apply to connected services, including customer acceptance of location sharing prior to activation

 The Rifter is available in two length choices, standard and long.
 The Rifter is a leisure activity vehicle designed to adapt to all your needs with a host of modular features including two sliding doors, opening rear tailgate window*, up to 7 seats, 3 individual folding rear seats with magic flat function.
 In the boot you will find exceptional space of 775 to 3,500 litres*.

 With clever adaptability, the all-new Rifter is never short of space and can be loaded up quickly and efficiently.